 19. How Long Do Spiders Live – Spider Age – Spider Lifespan

-- Different species of spiders have different lifespan.
+- Different species of spiders have a different lifespans.

 - In some species, females live longer than males.
 For example, the male individuals of Goliath Birdeater, a common tarantula spider, have 15 years lifespan while females live for up to 25 years.

-- Southern Black Widow spiders usually have 1 to 3 years lifespan.
+- Southern Black Widow spiders usually have a 1 to 3 years lifespan.